Clan MacLellan: Castle

 MacLellan's Castle, found in Kirkcudbright in south-west Scotland was the seat of the chief of Clan MacLellan.
 The castle's beginnings lie in the Reformation of 1560 which led to the abandonment of the Convent of Greyfriars which had stood on the site since 1449.
 The materials used to build the castle were taken from Lochfergus in Bomby in 1582 from a castle previously owned by the Lords of Galloway and where John M'Lelan of Lochfergus is mentioned in 1448.

 Hebridean MacLellans

 There are concentrations of MacLellans found in the Western Isles on Uist.
 The surname borne by these MacLellans is represented by the Gaelic Mac Gille Fhialain, instead of the usual form Mac Gille Fhaolain borne by other MacLellans.
 The Uist MacLellans were once known collectively as Na Faolanaich.
-The North Uist MacLellans are also known as Clann Iain Mhóir, after Iain Mór (John Mor MacLellan), a seventeenth-century ancestor.
-It is possible that this family descends from South Uist MacLellans who migrated to North Uist.
+The North Uist MacLellans are also known as Clann Iain Mhóir, after Iain Mór (John Mor MacLellan), a 17th-century ancestor.
+It is possible that this family descends from the South Uist MacLellans who migrated to North Uist.